WORKING GROUP LEADER

 Interested in: statistics and psychometrics

-We are currently working on data analyses and writing articles.
-First, we started to work on cross-sectional analyses from the first waves of our data collection.
-Our next step is to analyze the data longitudinally.
+We are continuously working on data analyses and writing articles.
 Below is the list of published outcomes from our longitudinal datasets.
 We will regularly update it.